 - Andrea Klein Bergman: "Socio-cultural integration of Tibetan Americans in Minnesota"

 - Therese Cain: "Analyzing the voting patterns of Swift County, MN, from 1932-present"

 - Bruce White: "Biography of Henry M. Rice"

 Frequently Asked Questions

 Q: Should I apply for a Fellowship or a Legacy Grant?
 What is the difference between this Fellowship and Legacy Grants?

-A: Legacy Research Fellows are for independent scholars.
-MNHS considers “independent scholars” to be individuals seeking support outside of traditional academic settings.
+Legacy Research Fellows are for independent scholars.
+MNHS considers “independent scholars” to be individuals seeking support outside of traditional academic settings, who are not employed as, or seeking to be employed as, full-time academic faculty or graduate student.
 Appropriate applicants may include scholars, journalists, writers, filmmakers, public historians, and other humanists.
 Fellowships are available to graduate students and to historians and independent scholars who are not affiliated as employees of scholarly institutions or other nonprofit organizations.
 (The Minnesota Historical and Cultural Grants program

 is available to researchers who can apply through sponsoring organizations.)
 Applicants must be Minnesota residents.